Icelle/icelle.github.io/source/_posts/2013-11-28-software-licensing-and-the-virtual-worlds.markdown

 date: 2013-11-28 12:00
 comments: true
 categories: Software-licensing, Online-Games/Virtual-Worlds
+quote: Watch your thoughts; they become words.
+Watch your words; they become actions.
+Watch your actions; they become habit.
+Watch your habits; they become character.
+Watch your character; it becomes your destiny. - Lao Tzu
 ---

 Before dabbling in the coding arts, I was a Code Head (not the technology kind, the [Uniform Commercial Code](http://law.duke.edu/lib/researchguides/pdf/ucc.pdf) kind).
 It's really interesting to me how law applies to new technology.
 In this article, I am going to discuss the effectiveness of using software license agreements in resolving virtual property right disputes that arise in massively multiplayer online role-playing games (MMORPG).